-Mohsen’s area of special interest is in Restorative dentistry and Endodontics (root canal treatment and apicectomy surgery).
-In 2012, Mohsen joined the four year specialist training programme in Endodontics at the world renowned Eastman Dental Hospital, University College London.
-In 2016, after completing his four years of extensive postgraduate training, he was awarded Master of Clinical Dentistry (MClinDent) with Merit in Endodontology by University College London.
+Mohsen was selected in 2012 for the four year specialist training programme in Endodontics (specialising in Root canal treatment & Apicectomy microsurgery) at the world renowned Eastman Dental Hospital, part of University College London Hospital.
+In 2016, after completing four years of extensive postgraduate specialist training & examinations, he was awarded the degree of Master of Clinical Dentistry (MClinDent) with Merit in Endodontology by University College London.

 Mohsen successfully completed his Endodontic Specialist training exit examinations (M Endo RCSEd) at the Royal College of Surgeons of Edinburgh and was elected by the college council as a member to the Royal College of Surgeons of Edinburgh.
 He received his Certificate of Completion of Specialist Training in Endodontics from the General Dental Council in the UK.

 He is an active member of the British Endodontic Society.
 He presented his thesis on the Long-term (4-17 years) outcome of root-treated teeth diagnosed with incompletely healed periapical lesions as a poster presentation at the 2017 Spring Scientific Meeting of the British Endodontic Society.

 Mohsen is registered with the General Dental Council as a Specialist in Endodontics.